 - An email sign-up form with a freebie (to build an audience of prospective clients)

 Starting a Life Coaching Business

 A website that sells is one aspect of a successful life coaching business.
 To learn more about getting started with this rewarding business, read these posts:

-For more help growing your coaching business, check out the Work-At-Home Resource Library.
+For more help growing your coaching business, check out the Life Coach Resource Library.
 You learn specific, proven strategies for launching and growing a profitable coaching business.
-Plus receive an invite to join the FREE Make Money From Home community.
+Plus receive an invite to join my FREE community.